 When you connect an older Sitefinity CMS project to a newer database, an exception that downgrade is not allowed is thrown.
 You can control this behaviour using the IgnoreDowngradeExceptions configuration property of the connection string, which is located in file ~\App_Data\Sitefinity\Configurations\DataConfig.config.
 Exceptions are thrown when the value of the property is false.
 This is the default value, because downgrades are not supported.

 If IgnoreDowngradeExceptions is set to true, those exceptions are not thrown and the application will attempt to run.
-If there are no braking database model changes, between the older and newer version, on the requested page, then the application will run successfully.
-For example, if there is a News widget on the page and there are no braking changes in the news database model, the page will run successfully.
-If there are braking model changes, the page will fail to run.
+If there are no breaking database model changes, between the older and newer version, on the requested page, then the application will run successfully.
+For example, if there is a News widget on the page and there are no breaking changes in the news database model, the page will run successfully.
+If there are breaking model changes, the page will fail to run.

 Back To Top